Jack Reeves: Manslaughter

 In 1967, while stationed with his second wife in Italy, Reeves killed a man and served four months in prison for manslaughter.
 After his release, the couple returned to the U.S. and settled in Copperas Cove, Texas.

 Second wife

-Reeves in 1961 married his second wife, Sharon Vaughn, and they were together for 18 years.
+In 1961, Reeves married his second wife, Sharon Vaughn, and they were together for 18 years.
 They had two sons, Ricky and Randall, while in Italy.
 In 1977, Sharon pursued an affair with John Behneman.
 She filed for divorce in February 1978 while Reeves was stationed in South Korea.
 On July 20, 1978, a week after divorcing Reeves, she died of a shotgun wound to her chest that was originally believed to be self-inflicted.
 The case was re-examined in 1994 and it was determined that she was murdered.
 The prosecution demonstrated in court how difficult it would have been for her to shoot herself.
 A blood spatter expert concluded that Sharon wore a bra and underwear at the time of her death, but when her body was found, she was naked.
 She was 34.